priyanka-TL/samiksha-service/README.md

 To enable the Citus extension for mentoring and user services, follow these steps.

 1. Create a sub-directory named `user` and download `distributionColumns.sql` into it.
+(Skip for linux/mac setup)

     ```
     mkdir user && \